manvincent/ofc/README.md

-# Working code for linear quadtratic gaussian model
+# Working code for LQG